 Bharatanatyam is dance form that originated in South India.
 It is important to learn that this dance was appropriated by the elite class Indians from the Devadasis community of hereditary artists.
 This history of oppression and appropriation is often masked by the popular nationalist narrative.
 The Bharatanatyam we practice today has been morphed and is constantly evolving.
 Although, it's techniques and terminology can be traced back to Natya Shastra, written by sage Bharata (200 BCE to 200 CE).

-The name Bharatanatyam is also an acronym made from Bha-"Bhava" (emotion), Ra-"Raga" (melody) and Ta-"Tala"(rhythm) to indicate the three important elements of natyam (dance).
+The name Bharatanatyam is an acronym for Bha-"Bhava" (emotion), Ra-"Raga" (melody) and Ta-"Tala"(rhythm) to indicate the three important elements of natyam (dance).

-From head to toe each and every part of the body is active, in controlled motion.
-The mind constantly calculates the tala/rhythm counts, keeping the memory active and simultaneously portraying different emotions using the eyes, eyebrows, cheeks, lips, hand gestures and the whole body.
+We train the body so that, from head to toe each and every part is active in controlled motion.
+The mind constantly calculates the tala/rhythm counts, keeping the memory active, and simultaneously embodying various characters and portraying different emotions.

 It is a discipline that doesn't come overnight.
-One has to have patience and should work very hard with determination in order to master it.
+One has to have patience and should work very hard with determination in order to experience it fully.
 Once the art is mastered, it is a blissful experience to dance, which in turn elevates the soul.